1911 World Series: Game 4

 After six days of rain, the series resumed.
 Chief Bender, after giving up two runs in the first, shut out the Giants the rest of the way on his way to a 4–2 win and 3–1 series lead.

 Game 5

 On the verge of elimination, the Giants fought back.
 They tied it at 3 with two runs in the bottom of the ninth, and then won it with a run in the tenth when Larry Doyle scored on a sacrifice fly.
 Home plate umpire Bill Klem later said Doyle had failed to touch home plate after sliding in.
 Since none of the Athletics noticed this and Philadelphia failed to appeal, Klem had to let the winning run stand.

-Josh Devore became the first player to get a game-tying hit in the World Series with his team one out from elimination, a feat that would not be repeated until Otis Nixon in 1992 World Series.
+Josh Devore became the first player to get a game-tying hit in the World Series with his team one out from elimination, a feat that would not be repeated until Otis Nixon in the 1992 World Series.